LawyZheng/promproxy/README.md

 ## Security

 ### Server-Client
-In the client side, you can use `client.SetModifyRequest()` to enable any authentication logic by HTTP requests.
+On the client side, you can use `client.SetModifyRequest()` to enable any authentication logic by HTTP requests.
 But you need to AVOID EMBEDDING YOUR AUTH LOGIC IN THE REQUEST BODY!!!
-Meanwhile in the server side, you can use `server.SetClientAuth()` to verify the request from client.
+Meanwhile, on the server side, you can use `server.SetClientAuth()` to verify the request from the client.

 ### Server-Prometheus
-In the server side, you can use `server.SetPromAuth()` to verify the request from Prometheus.
+On the server side, you can use `server.SetPromAuth()` to verify the request from Prometheus.